 Given that real bankruptcy data are highly imbalanced, \cite{tam1992managerial} and \cite{fanning1994comparative} use prior probabilities and \cite{etheridge1997comparison} use relative costs to take into account misclassification costs.
 Both \cite{boritz1995predicting} and \cite{jain1997performance} vary the number of non-bankruptcy firms to assess the impact of class imbalance, and \cite{zikeba2016ensemble} generate synthetics data to improve the classification results.

-SOMs and competitive-learning are coupled with NNs in \cite{etheridge1997comparison} and \cite{iturriaga2015bankruptcy}.
-Etheridge and Sriram \cite{etheridge1997comparison} consider different forecast horizons and their results show an increase in the relative classification performance of NNs as the forecast horizon increases.
-Etheridge and Sriram \cite{etheridge1997comparison} argue that models that are able to predict bankruptcy 2 or 3 years ahead can be used as early warning support systems by financial authorities.
-Neves and Vieira \cite{neves2006improving} apply a supervised learning vector quantization to the last hidden layer of the NN, aiming to correct the errors produced by the NN.
+SOMs and competitive-learning are coupled with NNs in \cite{etheridge1997comparison} and \cite{iturriaga2015bankruptcy}. \cite{etheridge1997comparison} consider different forecast horizons and their results show an increase in the relative classification performance of NNs as the forecast horizon increases. \cite{etheridge1997comparison} argue that models that are able to predict bankruptcy 2 or 3 years ahead can be used as early warning support systems by financial authorities. \cite{neves2006improving} apply a supervised learning vector quantization to the last hidden layer of the NN, aiming to correct the errors produced by the NN.

 Ensemble models are introduced in \cite{ravikumar2006bankruptcy,tsai2008using,alfaro2008bankruptcy,kim2010ensemble,tsai2014comparative} and \cite{zikeba2016ensemble}.
 In \cite{tsai2008using} different NNs are ensembled, while \cite{ravikumar2006bankruptcy} test the performance of 7 different ensemble models, and \cite{alfaro2008bankruptcy} use adaboost as the learning method.
 Both \cite{kim2010ensemble} and \cite{tsai2014comparative} compare bagging and boosting learning methods, but the latter varies the number of models from 10 to 100.
 Boosting is also used in \cite{zikeba2016ensemble}, in the form of extreme gradient boosting.
 Only adaboost, bagging, and boosting ensemble methods outperform the benchmark models under study.